HusseinJaber20/AUBMarketplace/README.md

 ## Technologies
 This repository involves the application Backend.
 It consists of an Express application built with Node.js using Javascript and Mongoose.
-The database is a MongoDB databast
+The database is a MongoDB database

 The Frontend Repository can be found here https://github.com/OmarKhodr/AUBMarketplace-iOS